*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 When deciding whether to use a diplexer or combiner, I would first consider the frequency bands of my antennas.

-If I’m combining a UHF with a VHF antenna, I would try the VHF/UHF Antenna Combiner (Antennas Direct) above.
+- If I’m combining a UHF with a VHF antenna, I’d use the diplexer described above: VHF/UHF Antenna Combiner (Stellar Labs).

 A Word on Signal Loss